-Wrongful Termination in Michigan
+- Types of Illegal Termination in Michigan

 Employees wrongfully terminated from jobs have the right to file a discrimination charge against the company.
 Wrongful termination in Michigan can lead to many issues for the employee such as financial hardships and emotional distress.

 Employees wrongfully fired from jobs have legal options to recoup losses.
-Michigan state laws protect former employers who have experience wrongful dismissal by allotting different solution like mediation with the former employer.
+Michigan state laws protect former employers who have experienced wrongful dismissal by allotting different solutions like mediation with the former employer.

 Michigan Unemployment Resources